theianzhang/iZhang.github.io/_posts/vr/2017-06-01-early-adoption-scenario.md

 An early adopter has the following disadvantages:
   * They can be unplugged
   * They can mistime entry such that they re-enter base reality having no applicable skills

+  Whereas IMO the single greatest risk to donning a headset and fully immersive haptic suit is the risk of being too early (or late) on the adoption curve.

+  * Assume, for the purposes of this analysis, that both content and hardware are AAA, such that a headset and a haptic suit renders an experience that is not only indistuingishable from reality, but provides a 10x experience over base reality.

+An early adopter has the following advantages:
+  * Shape the world
+  * Monetize the world

+An early adopter has the following disadvantages:
+  * They can be unplugged
+  * They can mistime entry such that they re-enter base reality having no applicable skills